The Blind Pension is a means-tested payment paid to blind and visually

 application form is also available from your local social welfare office.
 Staff

-in your local social welfare office will be happy to provide assistance in
+in your local social welfare office will be happy to help you to complete the

 You are also required to attach the following certificates with your claim